shreyaskr422/browser/README.md

 2. voilent-monkey :- Userscript  (*Tampermonkey for chromium*)
 3. adaptive-tab-bar-color :- for firefox and its based browser  (*not for chromium*)

+*second*

+As then go for the user script file according to your use :- *https://github.com/shreyaskr422/browser/blob/main/userscipt-list*

 *no need to debloat your browser, install extension according to your need*